zio/zio-protoquill/README.md

    all people whose name starts with 'j' and ends with 'e'.

 ### Major Features Not Yet Implemented
+ - On-Conflict for Postgres
- - liftQuery and Batch functionality
+ - Batch Updates and Deletes
  - query-single (i.e. `run(scalar)`)
- - Shareable testing (i.e. with Quill 3)
- - JDBC, NDBC, Cassandra and all other effect-based contexts
+ - NDBC, Cassandra and all other effect-based contexts
-  - Hopefully it will be possible to share this code from Quill 3 in the future.
- - Build and release functionality